 A cyclical creative process involves higher-order thinking, and is a very important part of the incubation/illumination stage.
-This means that throughout your creative processes of researching, visualising, developing, creating and presenting, you continuously and purposefully reflect on your work and revisit your creative process and research in order to make your work really excellent and valuable.
+This means that, throughout your creative processes of researching, visualising, developing, creating and presenting, you continuously and purposefully reflect on your work and revisit your creative process and research in order to make your work really excellent and valuable.

-Guidelines and recommendations for your creative process:
+Guidelines and Recommendations for Your Creative Process:

-- Present several pages of evidence related to the conceptual and technical development of your artwork, using any appropriate form of documentation. - Annotate all visual material. - Transform your source material.
-Do not copy. - Include a variety of planning sketches (these are not your examination drawings but may develop into your examination drawing/s). - Include a variety of forms of visualisation (photographs, collages, objects, etc.) that clearly show your problem solving and visualisation processes. - Properly reference all source material used in the Artwork.
+- Present several pages of evidence related to the conceptual and technical development of your Artwork, using any appropriate form of documentation. - Annotate all visual material. - Transform your source material.
+Don't copy. - Include a variety of planning sketches.
+(These are not your examination drawings but may develop into your examination drawing(s).) - Include a variety of forms of visualisation (photographs, collages, objects, etc.) that clearly show your problem-solving and visualisation processes. - Properly reference all source material used in the artwork.
 Acknowledge your sources. - Document all digital procedures clearly.
-See below for acknowledging digital procedures. - Reflect and evaluate continuously as part of a cyclical creative process.
-Be selfcritical. - Paste all your process work into your Visual Journal.
+See below for acknowledging digital procedures. - Document all three-dimensional experiments and Marquettes photographically in your journal and, if necessary, present the actual experiments with your Visual Journal. - Reflect and evaluate continuously as part of a cyclical creative process.
+Be self-critical. - Paste all your process work into your Visual Journal.
 No loose pages will be assessed.